 Pregnancy hormones can change many things about our hair and curl pattern.
 You may experience more dryness, less curl definition, less volume or even hair loss.
-We've asked 4 women to kindly share their stories with us - how pregnancy changed their hair, products that have helped and how long it took for their hair to go back to its pre-pregnancy condition.
+Read our stories here and discover how to get your curly hair back after pregnancy.

 Meet the women answering your most-asked questions: